clarknelson/craft-mailchimp/README.md

 {{ hiddenInput('MAILCHIMP_SUBSCRIBE_EMAIL', 'emailAddress') }}
 ```

-The `MAILCHIMP_SUBSCRIBE_CHECKBOX` field determines whether to sign up or unsubscribe a user from the list.
-This can be true or false, or a string, in which case it will be asummed to be the `name` attribute of a checkbox field which will determine the truthiness.
+The `MAILCHIMP_SUBSCRIBE_CHECKBOX` field determines whether to subscribe or unsubscribe a user from the list.
+This can be true or false, or a string in which case it will be asummed to be the `name` attribute of a checkbox field which will determine the truthiness.

-The `MAILCHIMP_SUBSCRIBE_EMAIL` field is a name attribute for the email address which will be subscribed to the list.
+The `MAILCHIMP_SUBSCRIBE_EMAIL` field is the name attribute for the email address input field which will be subscribed to the list.
 For example:

 ```html
 <input type="email" name="emailAddress" placeholder="email@domain.com">
 ```

-This way you should be able to add the Mailchimp functionality to an existing form.
+This way you should be able to add the Mailchimp functionality to any existing form.

 #### Optional Tags